dwmkerr/sharpshell/docs/troubleshooting.md

 **Shell Icon Overlay Handlers**

-If you are not seeing your Shell Icon Overlay handlers after registering, double check which other icon handlers are registered, if you have more than a few then yours may not show up - the system only supports about fifteen.
+If you are not seeing your Shell Icon Overlay handlers after registering, double check which other icon handlers are registered, if you have more than a few then yours may not show up - the shell only supports about ten or so.

 Overlays are registered at: